wjakob/nanobind/docs/packaging.rst

       [tool.cibuildwheel]
       build = "cp310-*"

+   The ``py-api`` setting determines which stable ABI the extension is compiled against.
+Raising it to ``cp312`` (and the ``cibuildwheel`` entry along with it) trades support for Python 3.10 and 3.11 against access to newer limited API functions.

 By default, ``cibuildwheel`` will launch a very large build matrix, and it is possible that your extension is not compatible with every single configuration.
 For example, suppose that the project depends on Python 3.10+ and a 64 bit